prodasl/core-program/2024/week0_course_primer.md

 :::info
 **🤔 Consider the following:**
 1. Which example did you find most enlightening, and why?
+Waldo's example, because it is simple but shows the main goal of a ZKP.
 2. How do these examples demonstrate the principles of zero-knowledge proofs?
+Showing simple methods to prove something without revealing data itself.
 3. Can you think of any potential applications of these concepts in everyday life?
+Access to buy RWA tokens demostrating that you are older than 18 years old and does not have legal prohibitions in the country of the RWA tokens without reveal your identity.
-4. Can you explain these thought experiments to someone non-technical?
+7. Can you explain these thought experiments to someone non-technical?
 Try it with a friend or family member!
 :::

 ### Use-Cases and Applications